ome/www.openmicroscopy.org/_posts/2014-10-23-common-interface.md

 interface to metadata and pixel data so that we provide a single point of access to many different image files.
 That point of access is Bio-Formats.
-In this entry, we discuss the technical foundation for Bio-Formats and how it provides a single metadata description that is both well defined and extensible.
+In this entry, we discuss the technical foundation for Bio-Formats and how it provides a single metadata description that is both well-defined and extensible.

 ###The OME Data Model